jrawbits/VE-Installer/ReadMe.md

 runtime | the VisionEval folder with the installed / installable elements (see below) VE-installer.zip | the online installer (needs access to a miniCRAN) VE-installer-windows-R3.5.1.zip | the offline Windows installer

+If you build on a Linux system, you'll get `VE-installer-unix-R3.5.1.zip` as the offline binary installer instead.
+In practice, you'll want to install from source on Linux or Mac systems.

 # Running VisionEval locally